Temporal analysis projects focus on temporal data and timeline visualizations to make time-based arguments.

 ArcGIS StoryMaps - create guided stories based in interactive maps, text, and other media.

 UNC affiliates can access the online Esri platform (ArcGIS) by logging in with their ONYEN and password.
-See the Research Hub events calendar for upcoming workshops on working with StoryMaps.
+See Library Data Services Events for upcoming workshops on working with StoryMaps.

 Tiki-Toki - free, web-based software for making itneractive timelines.